tsamartino/Roulette-Game/README.md

 # Roulette-Game

-Basic simulator for a roulette game
+Basic simulator for a roulette game.
+Uses a basic strategy of doubling the bet amount upon losing and resetting to the initial bet amount when a spin results in a win.